Stay in touch

-With Covid-19 cases rising again, some people worry that breast cancer treatments such as tamoxifen or trastuzumab (Herceptin) might lower their immune system, putting them more at risk.
+Some people worry that breast cancer treatments such as tamoxifen or trastuzumab (Herceptin) might lower their immune system, putting them more at risk from Covid-19.
 But not all cancer treatments affect the immune system.
-Last updated 15 December 2021.
+Last updated 24 June 2022.

 1. Breast cancer treatment and your immune system